-Take, for example, the Ravens Beach Bash coming up May 30 – June 1.
-The Clarion is entering its eighth year as the headquarters for the annual festival, wherein Ravens cheerleaders, alumni and mascots flock to the beach for a weekend honoring the Baltimore NFL team.
+Take, for example, the Ravens Beach Bash held anually.
+The Clarion is the headquarters for the annual festival, wherein Ravens cheerleaders, alumni and mascots flock to the beach for a weekend honoring the Baltimore NFL team.

 The tradition started almost a decade ago, when the team took notice of their local fan clubs, or “Roosts,” holding a celebratory parade in Ocean City every year.

 Now, the weekend kicks off with a Thursday night tailgate party at the Clarion.
 Through the rest of the weekend, the Bash takes over the beach behind the hotel, featuring meet and greets with players, volleyball, flag football tournaments, cornhole and giant Jenga; on Saturday night, there’s a bonfire on the beach complete with live entertainment and a fireworks and laser show lighting up the sky.
 The Beach Bash typically falls the weekend after Memorial Day, giving guests another excuse to come to the beach in late Spring.
 This year, the tentative dates for the bash are Thursday-Sunday June 2-5, 2022 (following Memorial Day).
 At time of publishing, we are waiting to hear for confirmation of the event and its dates for 2022.

 Aside from special events, there are tons of activities happening at the Clarion through the summer: There are children’s programs, yoga, arts and crafts, bodyboarding lessons with local bodyboarder Brian Stoehr, an indoor and an outdoor pool, an abundance of dining options throughout the hotel, and a pet-friendly floor that allows the entire family to vacation together– furry, four-legged members included.

-Next year, a total renovation of their guest rooms is in store; by this time in 2020, guests can expect totally new soft goods in their rooms, including new carpet and furnishings.
+In 2020, a total renovation of their guest rooms took place including new carpet and furnishings.

-Until then, Dr. Berger, Elman and the rest of the Clarion team will remain plenty busy, first with the Ravens and then with all their summer programs and the hustle and bustle that summer in Ocean City generally brings.
-Once the weather breaks, this season’s palm trees will be planted, the outdoor areas will get a fresh coat of paint and the Clarion’s 34th summer will be in full swing.
+Now, Dr. Berger, Elman and the rest of the Clarion team remain plenty busy, looking forward to first their summer programs and the hustle and bustle that summer in Ocean City generally brings.
+Once the weather breaks, this season’s palm trees will be planted, the outdoor areas will get a fresh coat of paint and the Clarion’s 37th summer will be in full swing.